department-of-veterans-affairs/va.gov-team/products/structured-data/docs/Team Charter.md

 ### Communication
 **Slack:**
-#va-startup-pension-automation: Should only be used for sensitive internal communications
+- #vfs-pension-automation (dsva): Should be used for day-to-day discussions about project work
-#vfs-pension-automation: Should be used for day-to-day discussions about project work
+- #vfs-platform-support (dsva): For any issues or questions
-#vfs-platform-support: For any issues or questions
+- #va-startup-pension-automation (adhoc): Should only be used for sensitive internal communications

 **Meetings:**
 - Standup on Monday and Wednesday